Table of Contents[Hide][Show]

 Kennedy Space Center at Cape Canaveral Florida

-As the mothership of the NASA Visitor Centers, Kennedy Space Center is a must.
+As the mothership of the NASA Visitor Centers, Kennedy Space Center (or KSC) is a must.
 A quick road trip from Orlando, Kennedy Space Center offers the Space Shuttle Orbiter Atlantis along with a comprehensive history of the NASA space program.

 First learn about the early days of the NASA space program.
 Then see a Saturn V rocket from the Apollo mission to the moon.
 Another must is learning about the Hubble Space Telescope.